2072/LibNameplateRegistry-1.0/README.md

 - Finally, check the [API documentation][api] which provides a fully working example and [callbacks details][callbacks].

-This library is an adaptation of the *NameplateRegistry.lua* sub-module of [Healers Have To die][HHTD].

 For general discussion about this library, use the [dedicated thread][forum] on WoWAce.com forum.